ONLYOFFICE/Docker-DocumentServer/README.md

 - **REDIS_SERVER_PORT**:  The Redis server port number.
 - **NGINX_WORKER_PROCESSES**: Defines the number of nginx worker processes.
 - **NGINX_WORKER_CONNECTIONS**: Sets the maximum number of simultaneous connections that can be opened by a nginx worker process.
+- **JWT_ENABLED**: Specifies the enabling the JSON Web Token validation by the ONLYOFFICE Document Server.
+Defaults to `false`.
+- **JWT_SECRET**: Defines the secret key to validate the JSON Web Token in the request to the ONLYOFFICE Document Server.
+Defaults to `secret`.
+- **JWT_HEADER**: Defines the http header that will be used to send the JSON Web Token.
+Defaults to `Authorization`.

 ## Installing ONLYOFFICE Document Server integrated with Community and Mail Servers